-In Hanabi each player has five different colours of cards numbered 1 to 5.
-Players must work together to create a row of each colour in sequential order.
+In Hanabi, each player has five different colors of cards numbered 1 to 5.
+Players must work together to create a row of each color in sequential order.
 But, players hold their cards facing away from them so the other players need to provide hints as to which cards to play.

 An advanced co-operative game set in the H.P.
-Lovecraft Cthulhu setting, players must stop the Ancient Ones invading the world.
-Players win either by sealing gates to other dimensions or by defeating the Ancient One in combat.
+Lovecraft Cthulhu setting, players must stop the Ancient Ones from invading the world.
+Players win either by sealing gates to other dimensions or by defeating the Ancient One.

 But there are monsters on the streets and new portals opening all the time.
 Players must keep on top of closing the portals.
 If too many portals are opened the Ancient One comes through and the only way to win is to defeat it!